Tube Alloys: Montreal Laboratory

-Niels Bohr's contribution to Tube Alloys
+Niels Bohr's contribution

 Sir John Anderson was eager to invite Niels Bohr to the Tube Alloys project because he was a world-famous scientist who would not only contribute his expertise to the project, but also help the British government gain leverage in dealings with the Manhattan Project.

 In September 1943, word reached Bohr in Denmark that the Nazis considered his family to be Jewish, and that they were in danger of being arrested.
 The Danish resistance helped Bohr and his wife escape by sea to Sweden on 29 September 1943.
 When the news of Bohr's escape reached Britain, Lord Cherwell sent a telegram asking Bohr to come to Britain.
 Bohr arrived in Scotland on 6 October in a de Havilland Mosquito operated by the British Overseas Airways Corporation (BOAC).

 At the invitation of the director of the Manhattan Project, Brigadier General Leslie R. Groves Jr., Bohr visited the Manhattan Project sites in November 1943.
 Groves offered Bohr substantial pay, but Bohr initially refused the offer because he wanted to make sure the relationship between the United States and Great Britain remained a real co-operative partnership.
 In December 1943, after a meeting with Albert Einstein, Bohr and his son Aage committed to working on the Manhattan Project.
 Bohr made a substantial contribution to the atomic bomb development effort.
 He also attempted to prevent a post-war atomic arms race with the Soviet Union, which he believed to be a serious threat.
 In 1944, Bohr presented several key points he believed to be essential concerning international nuclear weapon control.
 He urged that Britain and the United States should inform the Soviet Union about the Manhattan Project in order to decrease the likelihood of its feeling threatened on the premise that the other nations were building a bomb behind its back.
 His beliefs stemmed from his conviction that the Russians already knew about the Manhattan Project, leading him to believe there was no point in hiding it from them.